4zv4l/ClipMon/README.md

 - Set IFEO `rdpclip.exe` with `debugger` set to `path/to/clipmon_injector`
 - Do random copy/paste from server to client and vice versa
 - Check the logs at `path/to/clipmon_injector/clipmon.log`

+> Might have to modify the TARGET in the injector to rdpclip.exe